FDF Scotland Staff

 other external organisations to identify and act on issues that impact on food

 drink manufacturers.
-FDFS works in partnership with related bodies to help
+FDF Scotland works in partnership with related bodies

 contribute to the growth of the sector and David sits on Scotland Food &